Zamiell/stardew-valley/Min-Max_Guide.md

 * If out of Seaweed (1.54 GPE) and Joja Cola (1.92 GPE), eat the highest quality Anchovy (1.82 GPE) or Herring (1.82 GPE).
 * When you have enough fish to sell to get up to 1800g and are fishing level 2, destroy the Training Rod, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
   * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
+  * The amount of bait you can buy at this point will depend on how well your run is going, but it can be anywhere between 500 to 700.
 * Fish using max casts at the same spot as before.
 * At 4:30 PM, if you do not have at least 35 bait on the rod, go to Willy and buy more.
 (You need enough bait to last for the rest of the day + tomorrow morning.)
 * Fish until 2 AM.
 Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)